diaspora/north-star/contents/install/docker.md

 ---
 title: Docker
-subtitle: "Get a local development instance up and running easily"
+subtitle: Get a local development instance up and running easily
 ---

 Docker allows you to set up diaspora\* and get it running with some relatively simple steps.
 Instead of installing all dependencies like Ruby and services like the database on your own machine, we provide a setup that runs them within something closely related to a virtual machine.
 This makes the setup simple for developers and people who just want to have a look at diaspora\*, and it leaves almost no traces on your system.